 - Sex is good; a lack of sex is bad.

 Unfortunately, there are those who want to make sex a minor part of marriage – nice if you have it, okay if you do not.
 There are those who want to label anyone who wants more sex as a pervert, or selfish – even when “more sex” means more than a couple of times a month.
-There are those who want us to believe that sex is for newlyweds, and that you will grow out it as you “mature”.
-Others are not openly against sex, but they push it so far down the priority list it is almost never going to happen.
-While I doubt any of these people intend to attack, harm, or destroy marriages, I see that as the only logical result of their words and actions.
+There are those who want us to believe sex is for newly-weds and we out grow it as we “mature”.
+Others are not openly against sex, but they push it so far down the priority list it almost never happens.
+While I doubt any of these people intend to attack, harm, or destroy marriages, those things are the only logical result of their words and actions.

 Note: Support for some of what I have said here can be found in the following posts – The best sex act?, Sex – important to husbands and wives, Would more sex make you happier?
 Studies say yes, Sex – holy, or necessary evil?